-Accounting for Fair Value Option of Financial Assets and Liabilities value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option of Financial Assets and Financial Liabilities ("SFAS 159").
+This standard permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 SFAS 159 also establishes presentation and disclosure requirements designed to facilitate comparisons between entities that choose different measurement attributes for similar types of assets and liabilities.
 SFAS 159 is effective for fiscal years beginning after November 15, 2007.
 We are currently evaluating the impact that the adoption of SFAS 159 will have on our consolidated statements of financial condition, statements of income, and cash flows.